-B Tech and MS by Research in Computer Science and Engineering
+B Tech and Master of Science in Computer Science and Engineering by Research

 This is a five year integrated course offered to meritorious undergraduate students, at the end of the third year.
 Students enroll for extra courses at the end of their third year and complete the first year equivalent of the MS by Research programme, while in the final year of the undergraduate programme.
 Dual Degree option enables students to acquire two degrees – B Tech (Hons) and MS by Research by successfully defending MS thesis.
 The normal duration for dual degree programme is five years.

-B Tech and MS by Research in Electronics and Communication Engineering
+B Tech and Master of Science in Electronics and Communication Engineering by Research

 This is a five year integrated course offered to meritorious undergraduate students, at the end of the third year.
 Students enroll for extra courses at the end of their third year and complete the first year equivalent of the MS by Research programme, while in the final year of the undergraduate programme.
 Dual Degree option enables students to acquire two degrees – B Tech (Hons) and MS by Research by successfully defending MS thesis.
 The normal duration for dual degree programme is five years

-B.Tech in Civil Engineering and MS by Research in Building Science and Engineering.
+B.Tech in Civil Engineering and Master of Science in Building Science and Engineering by Research

 Building Science & Engineering program aims at educating engineers and doing research to build an environmentally sustainable habitat by integrating building architecture, structural, geotechnical, environment, building materials, building services, construction management and habitat design using spatial informatics.